jonathansedrez/bareRn/README.md

 | **Add header buttons dynamically**     | `navigation.setOptions({ headerRight: () => <Button /> })`               |
 | **Change title based on route params** | `navigation.setOptions({ title: route.params?.title })`                  |
 | **Apply theme-based styling**          | Use `screenOptions` inside `Stack.Navigator`                             |

 - Use **static configuration** whenever possible for **better performance** and **simpler code**.
 - Use **dynamic configuration** **only when necessary**, such as for **user preferences**, **data-driven UIs**, or **route-based updates**.

+Handling types with Navigation component create a lots of side components.
+Maybe storage then in a specific folder to routes can provide a single source of truth and share types.

+TODO: use route params